ABOUT TESSA SKERMAN

 ARTIST STATEMENT

-When I paint in my 'slat painting style', I explore the idea of fragmenting realistic elements, and I use my personally developed process of ‘paint, slice and re-create' to achieve this.
-I discovered this concept when I was experimenting with depth and layering on canvas and board.
-I was exploring ideas of perspectives in nature, and trying to create the illusion of fragmenting realism.
-I decided to pull out my husbands bench saw as I could not see any reason not to slice up my paintings, and push the boundaries of composition.
-This was the start of my journey.
+It was during these years of exploration that I developed my method of ‘paint, slice and re-create'.
+I discovered this concept when I was experimenting with depth and layering on canvas and board, and exploring ideas of perspectives in nature.
+I was trying to create the illusion of fragmenting realism.
+When I noticed my husbands bench saw sitting in the garage I could not see any reason not to slice up my paintings.

 I draw inspiration from my environment, nature, organic forms and shapes.
 Travel is one of my passions and during my younger years overseas I collected and saved my travel tickets and maps.
 At times I weave these into my work, using the lines and shapes to help direct and compose the painting.